Challengers of the Unknown: Publication history

 The adventuring quartet the Challengers of the Unknown debuted in Showcase #6 (February 1957), in an uncredited story attributed to Jack Kirby for art and to Kirby and Dick Wood for script, under editor Jack Schiff.

 The series continued in the bimonthly Showcase for three more appearances (#7, 11–12, April 1957, December 1957 – February 1958) then moved to its own title, starting with issue #1 (May 1958).
 Kirby moved on after issue #8 (July 1959), with Bob Brown succeeding him as artist.
 The title continued through issue #75 (September 1970), followed by two reprint issues.
 The series was canceled with issue #77 in 1971 (January 1971).
 In 1973, three reprint issues were published (#78–80).
+The team's lineup was briefly enhanced with the inclusion of the paranormal sensitive Corrina Stark toward the end of this run.

 Revivals

 The Challengers had a short-lived 1976–77 revival in Super-Team Family #8–10.
 The group then returned to its own title continuing the number with #81.
-During this period, they were joined by Deadman and Swamp Thing, and June Robbins got a uniform and official status.
+During this period, they were joined by Deadman and Swamp Thing, and associate June Robbins got a uniform and official status.
 No explanation was given for Corinna Stark's departure, nor June's joining the team.
 The revived series was canceled with issue #87 in 1978.
 Adventure Comics Digest #493–497 (1982) featured an expanded version of the team's origin.

 The Challengers returned in a limited series, Challengers of the Unknown (vol. 2) (1991), by writer Jeph Loeb and artist Tim Sale.
 It ran eight issues and was reprinted in trade paperback as Challengers of the Unknown Must Die!
 (2004).
 This series depicted the Challengers in middle age, breaking up after a tragic accident and coming back together as a team.
 Loeb hoped for a monthly title, and planned at least a second limited series, but neither volume materialized.
+Elements of this revival later appeared in several Superboy stories around the turn of the millennium, as a second, unrelated group had a title in the late 1990s as part of the Weirdoverse line.

 In 2000, DC published a one-shot, Silver Age: Challengers of the Unknown, done in the style of the original Silver Age of Comic Books Challengers.

 Fictional group history

-The roster included Ace Morgan, Prof Haley, Rocky Davis and Red Ryan.
+The roster included Ace Morgan, Prof Haley, Rocky Davis and Red Ryan, with their occasional companion June Robbins.
 Ryan was killed and briefly replaced by his younger brother Marty, a pop singer who used the anagram ID of Tino Manarry.
 Red Ryan returned from the dead and Tino was written out after suffering an injury that left him blind.
 Toward the end of the original series, a woman with an occult background named Corinna Stark acted as a fifth member of the team.